 We have around 1200 books in Arabic, French and English, most of which have been donated.
 However only 25% of our books are in Arabic.
 Our goal is to have most of our books in Arabic. the first language of our community and our kids.

-We have also reached out to partner with local schools.
+We partner with local schools and teachers.
 Many schools in the medina don't have libraries or story books for their students.
-The Medina Children's Library has reached out to local schools and teachers in the medina teachers and opens its doors to visiting classrooms.
-We welcome entire classrooms of children to the library every week!
+The Medina Children's Library opens its doors to visiting classrooms every week!

-Samia Bachroui, 23, works full-time as our main librarian and you will find her most days running things and keeping the library a fun and creative place for the children.
-She has a BA in English Literature and plans to continue her studies next year working towards her Masters degree.
+Samia Bachroui, works full-time as our main librarian.
+You will find her most days running things and keeping the library a fun and creative place for the children.
+She has a BA in English Literature and a Masters degree in Communication.
+She lives in the neighborhood.

 Samia says, "When I was a child growing up here in the medina there was no opportunity to read books.
 The Medina Children's Library is very important to the local community.
 The children love the Library and the books we have.”

 “In my time working here I have seen the improvement in the children”.
-Many visit regularly and Samia says, "their level of expression is better now."
-Also, the parents here trust us.
-When they send their child to the Library, they feel they are in a safe world.
-I love the children and I love the Library.
-It is my passion to work here and help the children and the Library.”
+Many visit regularly and Samia says, "their level of expression is better now.
+The parents here trust us.
+When they send their child to the Library, they feel they are in a safe world."

 While books are the focus of our activities, we also encourage children to be creative in other related ways.
 Local and visiting artists occasionally offer workshops, in which the children participate.